YKiselev/column-table/README.md

 ## Motivation

-To decrease memory footprint in cases when one need big long-living collection of POJOs.
+To decrease memory footprint in (rare) cases when one need big long-living collection of POJOs.

 ## Installation